JyotiHambir-BC/campus-corner/README.md

 -----------------------------------------------------------------------------------------------------------------

 ## Future Implementation
-* Search Bar on top-right side of website to search the information or blog.
+* Search Bar on top-right side of website to search the information or specific post.

 -----------------------------------------------------------------------------------------------------------------